-So, in the spring of 1993 the friends bought a second hand Pembrokeshire longboat and some tree trunk like oars and from there Wiseman’s Bridge Rowing Club (WBRC) was born.
+In the spring of 1993 some friends bought a second hand Pembrokeshire longboat and some tree trunk like oars and from there Wiseman’s Bridge Rowing Club (WBRC) was born.

 Since the early days the club runs and ethos that rowing is a social activity with the accent on fun and team work, and over the years many pub regulars and locals from the local village of Saundersfoot have tried their hand at “feathering” and heard the words “Long & Strong” shouted at them.
 Some grew to love the exercise, while others preferring the cold beers afterwards sat in the beer garden looking at Monkstone Point in the distance.